String drop-out

 A string suddenly stops conducting while its peers continue.
 Caught within seconds, not the next report.

-Solarping watches every string, MPPT and inverter across every solar plant you run — and pings your team the instant something fails.
+SolarPing is real-time, string-level solar plant monitoring.
+It watches every string, MPPT and inverter across every plant you run, and pings your team on Telegram the instant something fails.

 Vendor dashboards were built for record-keeping, not for catching faults.
 The cost shows up on the generation report.